quintsys/ga-exporter/CONTRIBUTING.md

 ## Contributing code

-Unless otherwise noted, the Go source files are distributed under the MIT license found in the LICENSE file.
+Unless otherwise noted, the source files are distributed under the MIT license found in the LICENSE file.